 Empirical Bayes Geometric Mean (EBGM)

-The Empirical Bayes Geometric Mean (EBGM) is an advanced statistical method for measuring how frequently an adverse event occurs for a Product of interest compared to how often it occurs for all other Products in the database.
+The Empirical Bayes Geometric Mean (EBGM) is an advanced statistical method for measuring how frequently an adverse event and Product of interest occur together in unique Cases (for distinct patients).

 The EBGM calculation offers a high degree of confidence even among smaller sample sizes.
 EBGM scores are supplemented by the EB05 and EB95, the lower and upper 90% confidence limits.